 This equipment requires clean, compressed air, minimum 7.0 bar @ 100 l/min., and max. temperature 50° C to the regulator to function.
 To make this compressed air, you will need to use some sort of compressor.
-No matter what kind of compressor is chosen, there are some important things to remember.
+Regardless of the type and brand of compressor is chosen, there are some important things to remember.